Blog

 Transits, Patterns, and the Collective Unconscious

-You feel something in your chest.
-Before it’s been there for two full seconds, you’ve named it.
+A sensation arrives in the chest.
+Within about two seconds, the mind has named it.
 Anxiety.
 No, grief.
-No, it’s that thing from last Tuesday.
+No, the thing from last Tuesday.
 It’s because Mercury is in Pisces.
-It’s because your mother never let you cry.
-It’s because you’re a Scorpio Moon and you feel everything too deeply.
+It’s the family pattern.
+It’s the Scorpio Moon doing what Scorpio Moons do.

-By the time you finish the story, the feeling is gone.
-You’ve replaced it with a concept.
-And the concept is tidier, more portable, easier to post about.
-But it’s not the feeling.
-The feeling was right there, in your chest, for about two seconds.
-And you talked yourself out of it.
+By the time the story finishes, the feeling is gone.
+A concept has taken its place, which is tidier, more portable, easier to share.
+But the concept isn’t the feeling.
+The feeling was the body event in the chest, and it lasted about two seconds.

 Most people don’t experience their emotions.
 They experience their thoughts about their emotions.